loopier/clip/README.md

 - Use clips to mask other clips.
 - Load and save animations.
 - Communicate with the app via OSC.
-- Define custom keymaps for controlling the app from a keyboard.
+- Define custom keymaps to control the app from a keyboard.
 - Bundle behaviours in script files.

 ## Developers